 The final descent takes you back through the heath zone and forest to the Marangu gate.
 Here you are met by drivers and transferred back to your hotel for a well deserved shower and celebratory dinner. https://planet-lodges.com/arusha_planet_lodge/ BLD

-The dates for the trek /climb is likely to be in the last week of September - first week of October 2023 - exact date will be provided nearer the time.
+The dates for the trek /climb is likely to be in the January 2024 - exact date will be provided nearer the time.
 Those who are interested to join should tentatively block of these dates as per the itinerary given.

 COSTS To be intimated